TycheSoftwares/arconix-shortcodes/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Bug - Fixed a foreach() error that affected some users
+* Bug - Fixed the icon position in the box shortcode to reflect previous functionality
+* Enhancement - minor improvements in some shortcode CSS

 = 2.0.0 =
 This is a large update.
 I tried to maintain as much backward compatibility as possible, however there may be instances where you get unexpected behavior.
 If possible, test this in a staging environment first, or if none available, test your site after updating the plugin and let me know of any issues.

 * Other - Removed the googlemap shortcode.
 There are other plugins available that are better for the task.
 If you are currently using my googlemap shortcode, please add code from [this link](https://gist.github.com/j-gardner/0f3adc735eb9ec7b5b39) to your theme's `functions.php` file to add the shortcode back in
-* Feature - Rewrote the entire CSS file using [LESS](http://lesscss.org).
-Updated the color spectrum to be more modern and support more default colors.
+* Feature - Updated the color spectrum to be more modern and support more default colors.
 * Feature - Added support for FontAwesome icons with most shortcodes.
-The entire list of icons available here: http://fortawesome.github.io/Font-Awesome/icons/
+The entire list of icons available here: http://fontawesome.github.io/Font-Awesome/icons/
 * Enhancement - Added 2 additional button styles (flat and clear) which gives users additional display options
 * Enhancement - Remove the MSIE specific filter property which was preventing sites from passing a W3C check
 * Enhancement - Minify the CSS which improves download time and site speed